 This is the most important to-do penciled in my planner, because have you heard?
 The Cooks Museum is transforming the intersection of Lee Street and 4th Avenue downtown into one of the most spectacular children’s attractions North Alabama has ever seen.
-Make sure you visit the old Cooks Museum location before they close the doors on June 30th in order to begin their self-titled “metamorphosis” to their new state-of-the-art location, opening in 2017.
-Until the end of the month, your child can get up close and personal with nature and wildlife and your pocketbook won’t be any lighter – admission is FREE!
+(Updated 2019) The NEW Cook Museum is now open to the public!

 Concerts in the Park

 When: Mondays, 6PM – 8PM